seung-lab/fastmorph/README.md

 ## Performance

-A test run on an M1 Macbook Pro on `connectomics.npy.ckl`, a 512<sup>3</sup> volume with over 2000 dense labels had the following results.
+A test run on an M1 Macbook Pro on `connectomics.npy.ckl`, a 512<sup>3</sup> volume with over 2000 dense labels had the following results for multilabel processing.

 ```
 erode / 1 thread: 1.553 sec